 Adopting a CXM strategy isn’t about creating a survival mechanism that can help you weather a seasonal downturn.
 It’s about developing a solution that can provide a distinct competitive advantage.

 CXM is gaining ground with marketers worldwide.
-How do these companies measure the impact of its CXM strategy?
+How do these companies measure the impact of their CXM strategy?